keesing-technologies/iOSSdk/README.md

 In this section, you will find information on how to upload the result payload to the server.
 The server implements a REST API interface to support stateless (WEB) application design.

-### Send Data

-Sending data to the server requires several steps.
-To get more information please check our REST API documentation on https://checkid.online.
-Please use your demo credentials to log-in to get access.

-In the following we provide you only with a brief Swift code snippet about how to do it from your App in principle.
-Once you have the payload available from the SDK, you can send this to the Server by using the REST INSPECTIONJOB CREATE resource of the Genuine-ID HUB Server.

-    let json = "..." // your payload

-    if let url = NSURL(string: "https://www.checkid.online/inspectionjob/create")
-    {
-    	// generate basic auth string
-    	let userPasswordString = "\( ... ):\( ... )" // username:password
-    	let userPasswordData = userPasswordString.data(using: String.Encoding.utf8)
-    	let base64EncodedCredential = userPasswordData?.base64EncodedString(options: NSData.Base64EncodingOptions(rawValue: 0))
-    	let authString = "Baseic \(base64EncodedCredential!)"

-    	// set additional headers
-    	let config = URLSessionConfiguration.ephemeral
-    	config.httpAdditionalHeaders = ["Authorization" : authString]

-    	var request = URLRequest(url: url as URL) request.httpMethod = "POST"
-    	request.setValue("application/json", forHTTPHeaderField: "Content-Type")
-    	let postString = data

-    	request.httpBody = postString.data(using:  .utf8)
-    	request.timeoutInterval = 40

-    	// create session
-    	let session = URLSession( configuration: config )

-    	let task = session.dataTask(with: request, completionHandler: { (data, response, error) -> Void in
-    		if error != nil
-    		{
-    			debugPrint("upload file error: \(error!.localizedDescription): \(error!)")
-    		}
-    		else if data != nil
-    		{
-    			if let str = NSString(data: data!, encoding: String.Encoding.utf8.rawValue)
-    			{
-    				debugPrint("upload file received data:\n\(str)")
-    				debugPrint((response as!
-HTTPURLResponse).statusCode)

-    				if ((response as !
-HTTPURLResponse).statusCode == 201)
-    				{
-    					...
-    				}
-    			}
-    		}
-    	})

-    	task.resume()
-    }
-    else
-    {
-    	debugPrint("Unable to create NSURL")
-    }

-### Retrieve Data

-The server supports both sync/asyn calls.
-We recommend using asynchronous calls only.

-To retrieve results, perform a GET request with the received id as a result of the upload process.
-If the "status" in the resulting JSON is different than "128" (FINISHED see REST API documentation), the processing on the server isn't done yet (asynchronous process); please request again until the "status" is "128" (FINISHED).
-Then you will have the final results.
-In all other states the results are not valid.

-    if let url = NSURL(string: "https://www.checkid.online/inspectionjob/\(id)")
-    {
-    	// generate basic auth string
-    	let userPasswordString = "\( ... ):\( ... )" // username:password
-    	let userPasswordData = userPasswordString.data(using: String.Encoding.utf8)
-    	let base64EncodedCredential = userPasswordData?.base64EncodedString(options: NSData.Base64EncodingOptions(rawValue: 0))
-    	let authString = "Baseic \(base64EncodedCredential!)"

-    	// set additional headers
-    	let config = URLSessionConfiguration.ephemeral
-    	config.httpAdditionalHeaders = ["Authorization" : authString]

-    	let session = URLSession( configuration: config )

-    	let task = session.dataTask(with: url as URL, completionHandler: { (data, response, error) -> Void in if error != nil
-    		{
-    			print("error \(error!.localizedDescription): \(error!)")
-    		}
-    		else if data != nil
-    		{
-    			if let str = NSString(data: data!, encoding: String.Encoding.utf8.rawValue)
-    			{
-    				let json = try?
-JSONSerialization.jsonObject(with: data!) as!
-[String:AnyObject]

-    				if (String(describing: json!["status"]!) == "128")
-    				{
-    					...
-    				}
-    				else
-    				{
-    					...
-    				}
-    			}
-    		}
-    	})

-    	task.resume()
-    }
-    else
-    {
-    	print("Unable to create NSURL")
-    }

 # UI Customization